asterinas/hyperenclave/README.md

 # Quick start

-We take Intel platform as an example to show how to build HyperEnclave.

 ## Prerequisites

 ### Software version

-- Ubuntu 20.04
+- Ubuntu 20.04 and Ubuntu 22.04
 - Linux kernel in [Supported Linux kernel version](#supported-linux-kernel-version)
 - Linux kernel headers (For building the driver)
 - Docker
 - GCC >= 6.5

 #### Supported Linux kernel version

-- Linux kernel 4.19
 - Linux kernel 5.4
+- Linux kernel 5.10

+**Updates on 2024.11:** We do not support Linux kernel 4.19 with Ubuntu OS anymore.

 We can check the kernel version by:
 ```bash